ParadigmAI/paradigm/README.md

 paradigm deploy --steps p1 p2 --dependencies "p2:p1,p3:p2|p1" --deployment p3 --deployment_port <if deplyment step has a post exposed> --output workflow.yaml --name <pipeline_name> --region_name us-east-1
 ```

-- (OPTIONAL) In case you want to delete the running service and deployment, use the following commands
+- (OPTIONAL) In case you want to delete the running service and deployment, use the following commands. `<deployment_step>` is the make of the file that has the deolyment code.
-    - `kubectl delete deployment deploy-p3 -n argo`
+    - `kubectl delete deployment deploy-<deployment_step> -n argo`
-    - `kubectl delete service deploy-p3 -n argo`
+    - `kubectl delete service deploy-<deployment_step> -n argo`

 ## To Deploy Locally 💻

 You need a Kubernetes cluster and `kubectl` set up to be able to access that cluster.
 For this to run locally, we recommend using `minikube`.